TheVilfer/simple-ai-dialog/README.md

 # Simple AI Dialog with Self-written Auth

 Simple AI Dialog is a modern, feature-rich chat application built with Next.js.
-It provides a fully functional custom-built authentication system, real-time chat capabilities, and a sleek, responsive user interface with support for multiple languages and themes.
+It provides a fully functional custom-built authentication system, real-time chat capabilities, an image exploration gallery, and a sleek, responsive user interface with support for multiple languages and themes.

 ## Features